This week on ‘An Interview with WiseOceans’ we spoke to Samantha de Putron from BIOS

 8. What advice would you give to budding marine conservationists?

 Marine conservation is a hobby for many people, an undergraduate focus for a lot of people, and a career for a few people.
 All levels make a huge difference in so many ways

 9. What is your favourite marine creature and why?

 I have so many!
 I’ll go with the majestic seahorse.
 Shy, elegant, unique and vulnerable.
 And they mate for life and the male cares for the young!

 Again, there are so many!
 Meeting charismatic megafauna in their natural habitats are moments you never forget and I have been fortunate enough to have swum with many, including humpback whales, dolphins, whale sharks, rays, turtles, and reef sharks.
-People sometimes ask if I ever get bored of SCUBA diving and the answer is absolutely not.
+Despite being asked multiple times, I never get bored of SCUBA diving!
 I always find something new or different and there are so many moments to remember.
 Another example that comes to mind is coming eye-to-eye with an octopus peering through a crevice when I was working in a quadrat on a coral reef.
 As I worked away, laying still, she grew brave and carefully moved around me, intently watching my moves.
 I don’t know which one of us was more fascinated by the interaction!

 Sign up for our Weekly free Job Alert here